guycalabro/guycalabro/README.md

 * **Modern Workflow:** Power-user of **Claude Cowork**, **Cursor**, and **Replit** for rapid prototyping and code-assisted product development.
 * **AI & Data:** Generative AI implementation, LLM orchestration, and Financial Data Analysis.
 ---
-## About Me
-### Director of Product Management | Fintech & AI Transformation | PMP®

-I’m a product leader at **Fiserv**, architecting the future of global payment ecosystems.
-Based in New Jersey, I specialize in the intersection of high-scale financial infrastructure and AI-driven process optimization.
-I’m passionate about building high-performing teams and leveraging modern development tools to shrink the gap between idea and execution.
----